Vitalijus/telematics/README.md

 - domain: 52.12.75.4 (AWS Public IP)
 - port:65432 (AWS Security group PORT)

-### How it works?

-Teltonika module (e.g. FMT100) communicating with the AWS server.
-On first communication step module is authenticated by IMEI, second time data from module decoded and confirmation about number_of_rec is sent back to the module.
-Positive response is sent to the server, if decoded num_of_rec matching with what module has send, then communication is over.
-Otherwise if decoded num_of_rec not matching with module's, then module will send data again.
-Module is sending data packets every 2min.
-When num_of_rec is matching, then module data, like latitude, longitude, speed is being saved to the DB.

 - Teltonika Telematics: [https://teltonika-gps.com/](https://teltonika-gps.com/).
 - FMT100 module: [https://teltonika-gps.com/products/trackers/fmt100](https://teltonika-gps.com/products/trackers/fmt100).